LieberInstitute/fentanyl_rat_hb_amy/code/07_MAGMA/README.md

     For each dataset, the `.snploc` file with the position of the SNPs were generated, as well as the `.pval` file containing the *p*-values of the SNPs for their association with the phenotype.

 * [`02_Input_GeneSets_data_prep.R`](02_Input_GeneSets_data_prep.R):

-    The human orthologues of rat habenula and amygdala DEGs  were ...
+    the gene sets of human orthologues of rat habenula and amygdala DEGs (all, up-, and down-regulated) were obtained for MAGMA.
-    (all, up-, and down-regulated DEGs)